Updated on November 16, 2009

 1. Required areas/courses to acquire a core body of knowledge in Computer Science

 All Master's students are expected to complete the following three courses (see Master's Degree Requirements):

-PhD students are required to take (a) CS224 Analysis of Algorithms, and (b) one course chosen from: Artificial Intelligence, Artificial Neural Networks, Data Mining, Evolutionary Computation.
+PhD students are required to take (a) CS224 Algorithm Design and Analysis, and (b) one course chosen from: Artificial Intelligence, Artificial Neural Networks, Data Mining, Evolutionary Computation.

 2. MS comprehensive exams